 NH Natural Hazards

-The 2014 Division Outstanding Young Scientists Award is awarded to Nicolas Eckert for innovative findings on the impact of climate change on avalanche risk.
+The 2014 Division Outstanding Young Scientist Award is awarded to Nicolas Eckert for innovative findings on the impact of climate change on avalanche risk.

 Nicolas Eckert initially investigated how statistical extreme value theory helps to better characterise rare geophysical events, proving that the resulting uncertainties can be used to inform risk mitigation.
 But his most exciting contribution is arguably about the impact of climate change on avalanche risk.
 Eckert extracted the predominant temporal pattern of avalanche occurrence from the French avalanche chronicle, showing excellent correlations with climatic drivers.
 This is one of the most striking pieces of field evidence showing how climate change impacts natural hazards.
 He did similar work on glacier mass balance series, demonstrating how improved statistical procedures help to extract refined patterns from geophysical data, which are among our best records of the cryospheric system.